Hekurudha Shqiptare

 The HSH network was entirely unelectrified, and trains were hauled by Czechoslovak T-669 diesel-electric locomotives.
-The system was basically single-track throughout, with passing loops at various points.
+The system was single-track throughout, with passing loops at various points.
 Second-hand passenger rolling stock from Germany's DB and former DR, Italy's FS, Austria's ÖBB, and Poland's PKP was used.
 Trains suffered internal and external damage from vandalism, including the stoning of locomotives and carriages.
 Further problems arose from landslide damage to sections of the track or because lengths of rail were stolen for iron scrap.

-As of 2022 the system is barely surviving with an Elbasan Durrës train and a Shkoder Lac train that lasts until June 13, although there are some plans to rehabilitate parts of the network in the future.
+The system is barely surviving with an Elbasan–Durrës train and a Shkodër–Laç train, although rehabilitation is currently underway on the Durrës–Tiranë railway, with other projects in various stages of planning.

-New Tirana-Rinas-Durres Railway Line
+The Minister of Infrastructure and Energy also focused on two other important projects, such as Vora-Hani i Hotit line, and the Durës-Rrogozhinë line as part of the VIII Corridor project, projects that will be implemented thanks to the support of the European Union.

+Network rehabilitation

+Tirana–Rinas–Durres line

-Construction work to upgrade the Durrës–Tiranë line and linking it with Rinas Airport with Electric -powered trains started in 2021 with a loan from EBRD.
+Construction work to upgrade the Durrës–Tiranë line and to link it with Rinas Airport with electric-powered trains started in 2021 with a loan from EBRD.
+Works are expected to finish in 2025.

+From Tirana station to the Tirana International Airport, the travel time is expected to be reduced to 12 minutes, with three stops, while Tirana-Durrës is estimated at 22 minutes, with eight stops.

+Proposed Pristina–Durrës line

+Approval was given by the Albanian and Kosovo governments in 2021 to a feasibility study of a Pristina–Durrës route to be undertaken in 2023.
+The initial findings are now being developed into a full plan for the track.

+Durrës–Rrogozhina line modernization

+The Government of Albania and the European Investment Bank have signed an agreement for a EU financial package of EUR 90.5 million for the reconstruction of Durrës – Rrogozhina railway.
+An agreement was signed on April 8, 2025, during High Representative for Foreign Affairs and Security Policy and European Commission Vice-President Kaja Kallas’ official visit to Albania.